Planned gifts can get complicated. Marketing them shouldn’t be. That’s why we created this simple-to-follow, easy-to-implement marketing guide.

 Educate your boss with these pointers:

 You’ve tried to create a planned giving website yourself and discovered it looks lame compared to other nonprofit sites.
 You wonder why?
 It’s the difference between getting your car washed and getting it detailed.
-It’s the difference between a simple shirt and one that’s tailored.
+It’s the difference between an off-the-rack shirt and one that’s tailored.
 It’s the difference between an apple pie from the grocery store and the one your grandma made.

 Then you realize the websites you like were created by a planned giving website partner such as PlannedGiving.Com, and you think that you can’t afford it.

-Can’t afford a website?
-Look at our microsites for the small charity.
-With a rush fee you can even have one delivered overnight, still significantly less than you think.
+Think again, and look at our Planned Giving Micro Website for the small charity.
+With a rush fee you can even have one delivered within days, still for significantly less than you think.

 We provide customized planned giving websites that speak to prospects.
 Yes, we work with the Harvards of the world and deliver high-end products.
-But we also specialize with smaller shops and deliver exceptional affordable products as well.
+But we also specialize in helping smaller shops and deliver exceptional affordable products as well.

 Because our mission is to support you and your mission.
 Whether you are a large university, a private school, a hospital or healthcare system, an animal shelter or a zoo, we can create an appropriate, affordable planned giving website that meets your needs.

-If you are still hesitating to move forward with a planned giving website, at least place our gift plan audio files on your giving pages.
-You can get these audio files for free, here.
+If you are still hesitating to move forward with a planned giving website, at least place our video files on your giving pages.
+You can get these files here.

 You have a planned giving website.
 Great.
 But you have no visitors.

 Phone systems are taken for granted as they have been around for 100 years.
-Planned giving websites are much newer.
+Planned giving websites are much newer (we were the first in 1998).
 But they work the same way.
 You need to:

 Sound like a lot of work?
 Not really.
 The good news is that once all of the above is done, it will all be on autopilot.
 Are you a small shop?
 We can help.
-Consider Beneficiary Designations Toolkit – it covers all of this and more.
+Consider Legacy Giving in a Box – it covers all of this and more.

 This is a simple, esoteric tip, so we kept it for last.